Sign Up for a Free Account

 Historical note and terminology

 Developmental language disorders have been examined in the literature for some time, but no consistent definition or classification system has been used across studies.
-Developmental language disorders are distinguished from other conditions by a language deficit that results in problems with comprehension, production, or usage of language.
+Developmental language disorders are distinguished from other conditions by a language deficit resulting in problems with comprehension, production, or language usage.
 When a language disorder is the primary disability with no comorbidities such as sensory impairment, intellectual disability, global developmental delay, motor dysfunction, autism spectrum disorder, or attention deficit hyperactivity disorder, it is considered a developmental language disorder.

 One classification of communication disorders was based on clinical, functional, or anatomical features and associated findings.
-One of the categories in this classification, developmental speech disorder syndrome, included a wide variety of disorders ranging from mild delays in articulation and language development to severe comprehension difficulties and lack of speech development.
-No further differentiation was made, and this was a diagnosis of exclusion (59).
+One category in this classification, developmental speech disorder syndrome, included a wide variety of disorders ranging from mild delays in articulation and language development to severe comprehension difficulties and lack of speech development.
+No further differentiation was made, and this was a diagnosis of exclusion (60).

-The DSM-V (Diagnostic and Statistical Manual of Mental Disorders, 5th edition) has moved back to a broader categorization of communication disorders (03).
-The category of communication disorders includes language disorder, speech sound disorder, childhood onset fluency disorder (stuttering), social (pragmatic) communication disorder, and other specified and unspecified communication disorders.
-The unspecified diagnostic code is appropriate when further evaluation is needed (03).
+The DSM-V (Diagnostic and Statistical Manual of Mental Disorders, 5th edition) has moved back to a broader categorization of communication disorders (04).
+The category of communication disorders includes language disorder, speech sound disorder, childhood-onset fluency disorder (stuttering), social (pragmatic) communication disorder, and other specified and unspecified communication disorders.
+The unspecified diagnostic code is appropriate when further evaluation is needed (04).
 Speech includes articulation, fluency, voice, and resonance quality.
 Language includes the form, function, and use of a conventional system of symbols in a rule-governed manner for communication.
 The subcategory of language disorders now includes significant delays or functional difficulties in either expressive or receptive language for various forms of communication, including, but not limited to, written and spoken communication.
 Social (pragmatic) communication disorder addresses difficulty using language appropriately in a social context.
-DSM-5 criteria for communication disorders do not require a minimum level of nonverbal cognitive ability (85).
+DSM-5 criteria for communication disorders do not require a minimum level of nonverbal cognitive ability (86).

-International standard diagnostic classification codes from the World Health Organization’s (WHO) International Classification of Diseases, Tenth Revision (ICD-10) are used to identify diagnosis and health conditions, including specific disorders of speech and language, in public health and health care settings.
+International standard diagnostic classification codes from the World Health Organization’s (WHO) International Classification of Diseases, Tenth Revision (ICD-10) are used to identify diagnosis and health conditions, including specific speech and language disorders, in public health and health care settings.
 Public schools in the United States do not use the ICD for diagnosis.
-Students are identified and qualified for special education services by the Individuals with Disabilities Education Act of 2004 (IDEA) (147).
-Fifty-three percent of speech language pathologists in the United States are employed in schools, and 90% of speech language pathologists working in schools serve children with diagnoses of language disorders.
+Students are identified and qualified for special education services by the Individuals with Disabilities Education Act of 2004 (IDEA) (149).
+Fifty-three percent of speech-language pathologists in the United States are employed in schools, and 90% of speech-language pathologists working in schools serve children with language disorder diagnoses.

 This is an article preview.